 This melt-down was epic.
-The middle of a heat wave, and our AC doesn’t currently work very well.
+The middle of a heat wave, and our AC doesn’t work very well.
 The kids and I were burnt out, tired and frustrated for no apparent reason (except the heat) and a lesson was not going well.
 To be fair, I have a very persistent boy who questions everything around him.
 He argues with me, and is even defiant at times.
 I know that his stubborn persistence in getting what he wants will some day be a boon to him.
-Right now, it just lands him in hot water.
+Right now, it lands him in hot water on a fairly regular basis.

 I had had enough.
 I started crying and couldn’t stop.
 I started blubbering about everything from why wouldn’t either of them pick up after themselves, to why couldn’t we just get a stupid math lesson done, to why am I the only one who does 99% of the work in the house.
 Total and complete victim mentality meltdown.
 Then my poor husband came in early from work to find me on the floor in a puddle of tears.